Greece's Varoufakis becomes unlikely heartthrob in Germany

 “A star is born,” it added.
 “He hasn’t forced any of the creditors to their knees but the economics professor is shaking up the suits in Europe with a casual appearance and cool stare.”

-Stern magazine wrote that Varoufakis’s appearance reminded Germans of Greek heroes immortalized in marble statues, even though media elsewhere in Europe have said he looked more like a night club bouncer.
+Stern magazine wrote that Varoufakis’s appearance reminded Germans of Greek heroes immortalised in marble statues, even though media elsewhere in Europe have said he looked more like a night club bouncer.

 “He rattles around Athens on a big, black motorcycle, never tucks his shirts in and radiates a sort of classical masculinity that you only usually see in Greek statues,” Stern wrote.
 “He’s not one of the world’s most respected economists, but a man whose good looks separate him from all the grey suits.”